mricim/rsync-docker-non-root/README.md

+Que tal asi?

-# Rsync Server non-root Docker Configuration
+# Rsync Server non-root Docker Configuration Alpine

-This repository offers a Dockerized configuration to run an rsync server, **utilizing a non-root user**.
+This repository provides a Dockerized configuration for running an rsync server on **Alpine** Linux, compatible for **ARM** architecture.
+The setup ensures enhanced security by **utilizing a non-root user**.

 ## Repository Contents

 - `docker-compose.yaml`: Defines the rsync-server service and its configurations.
+- `.env` contains user and group ID. **default: 10002**
 - `files/`: Contains the Dockerfile and other necessary files for building the image.
 - `rsyncd.conf`: Configuration file for the rsync server.
 - `rsyncd.secrets`: Password file for user authentication.